tdilauro/Simplified-wiki/Product-User-Story-Intake.md

 #####Confirmation Criteria
 * The App can use III ILS Patron API
 * The App can use Polaris ILS API
-* The app can use SSO (CAS, OAUTH, Shiboleth, other if required - TBD)
+* The app can use SSO (CAS, OAUTH, Shibboleth, other if required - TBD)

 ### [Search available titles/So I can borrow the title for free]
 _SUMARY DESCRIPTION_: This is a basic search function of the eBook Collection.
 However, it may eventually link to a broader search of the catalogue regardless of format.